Meet Our Current Teachers

 Grace Perkins developed the chair yoga class at the request of the Chestnut Hill Senior Center in 1985.
 She has created a unique program that integrates posture, metaphors, poetry, seasonal energetic awareness and stories to enhance the basic Integral Yoga approach she teaches.

-Bea Quindlen Bea Quindlen loves to share what she’s discovered and pass on the joy of crafting.
+Bea Quindlen loves to share what she’s discovered and pass on the joy of crafting.
 In fact, she’s teaching four of our crafts classes this term.

 Gwen Ragsdale is the Executive Director of the Lest We Forget Museum of Slavery.
 She is a storyteller, novelist and filmmaker.
 Her novel, Peculiar Relationships, explores the evolving relationships between black and white women from slavery to current day.
 Her films are award-winning.
 Lest We Forget won Best Documentary Award from HBO/Martha’s Vineyard Film Festival, and My Slave Sister, Myself won both the Toronto and New York Best Documentary Awards.